 Automated tests, using products such as Tenable.io Container Security, allow IT security teams to quickly identify coding vulnerabilities in less than 30 seconds during each new software build.
 Moreover, IT security professionals are now able to protect containers from newly identified threats, using Tenable.io Container Security to monitor a wide range of external vulnerability databases.

-Download the full tech brief report, “Information security in the DevOps age: Aligning conflicting imperatives,” for more on ways to bridge the divide between DevOps and InfoSec teams, using shared intelligence, language and purpose to improve speed to fulfillment and security
+Download the special report, “Information security in the DevOps age: Aligning conflicting imperatives,” for more on ways to bridge the divide between DevOps and InfoSec teams, using shared intelligence, language and purpose to improve speed to fulfillment and security.

 This article was produced by StateScoop for, and sponsored by, Tenable.